How to Create a Financial Plan for your Startup

 5. Unit Economics: The Foundation of Scalability

-Unit economics assesses the profitability of a single unit of product or service.
+Unit economics (the profit or loss derived from selling one product or serving one customer) assesses the profitability of a single unit of product or service.
 Positive unit economics indicate that scaling operations will lead to sustainable growth.

 Consistent monitoring of these metrics is vital for startups aiming to optimize operations and ensure long-term success.
 For actionable strategies, explore finance management best practices for startups.